Flaque/quirk/README.md

 **Be extremely cautious about making engagement your core metric.** User engagement is fine to be concerned about.
 We all want people who need help to be actually engaging in the help.
 But holy moly becareful about this.
 You _do not_ want to drive something that is for many people a treatment into a self-perpetuating engagement loop.
 A ruthless focus on engagement has caused many a product to become skinner boxes. _No one should ever be addicted to your mental health app._

-**Dont online date on this app.** This app is only for people who have problems with their mental health.
-It's bad to use an app for a different reason when you're supposed to use it to help your anxiety and your depression.
+**Dont online date on this app.** This app is used to help people with their depression and their anxiety.
+It's bad to use this app for a different reason when you're supposed to use it to help your anxiety and your depression.

 # Engineering Logic